christofferdegn/Projekt-3.4/README.md

-#Sechers Taxi
+# Projekt-3.4 - Sechers Taxi

 This is a prototype for Sechers Taxi containing a website with a integrated booking system.
 This prototype is part of the final exam project on the 3rd semester of the Multimedia Design Education on Business Academy Aarhus.

 Built with:

-- Angular
+- Angular - Javascript framework
-- Stylus CSS
+- Stylus CSS - Dynamic CSS language
--
--
--
+- PDO

 Authors:
 - Joachim Pape Wiberg